 The place for music lovers and vinyl fans!
-Sunset records is a little hidden record store with old and new vinyls and very competent staff.
-If you live digging through vinyl and discover some treasures, you can skip to visit this store.
+Sunset records is a small, hidden record store with old and new pieces of vinyl and very competent staff.
+If you live digging through vinyl and discover some treasures, you can skip visiting this store.

 The Address: 57 San Piju V Street